Skip to content

 • Calcium and Vitamin D help to reduce loss of bone mineral in post-menopausal women

-This has resulted in a serious health epidemic: Vitamin D deficiency.
-The classic Vitamin D deficiency is rickets and is becoming increasingly common in the UK, in fact combined hospital admissions for vitamin D deficiency and/or rickets has increased by 30% year on year.
-Fortunately, there are ways you can safeguard against Vitamin D deficiency through dietary supplements.
+This has resulted in a serious health epidemic: vitamin D deficiency.
+The classic vitamin D deficiency is rickets and is becoming increasingly common in the UK, in fact combined hospital admissions for vitamin D deficiency and/or rickets has increased by 30% year on year.
+Fortunately, there are ways you can safeguard against vitamin D deficiency through dietary supplements.

 Who is likely to be at risk of having a low Vitamin D status?